 No matter your reasons for wanting to leave, it’s critical to present your answer to the question “why do you want to leave your current job?” in a positive and professional manner.

-- Avoid citing money as your reason for leaving because it could easily be interpreted as a red flag by the interviewer.
+- I want a higher salary: Avoid citing money as your reason for leaving because it could easily be interpreted as a red flag by the interviewer.
 As a prospective job candidate, you should always find non-financial incentives that will drive you to give your best work.

-- Avoid mentioning reasons that are unrelated to your work or career as your main motivator, like wanting a shorter commute.
+- I’m looking for a shorter commute: Avoid mentioning reasons that are unrelated to your work or career as your main motivator.
 While it’s okay to leave your current job for personal reasons, you shouldn’t say they’re your primary reason.

 If you’re leaving your job to get a pay bump, the best way to frame this is by explaining that you’re looking to take on a more senior role.
 Hiring managers will understand you’re looking for a promotion and the raise that follows.